Mjdgithuber/AdvCompSys/README.md

 **NOTE:** Flags have no delimiters so they should be entered all in one string (order doesn't matter).
 Also if neither n -or- s is specified then both with be run, the same goes for the i and f flags.

 ### Results
+Here are the results for the running time of both the SIMD and naive implementations for both fixed and floating point matrices measured in seconds.
+There are two graphs displaying the same data for more context.